robertmeta/vimfiles/pack/plugins/start/joereynolds-vim-minisnip/README.md

 - Installation instructions in README
 - Avoid multiple loads of the plugin

-It does not break compatibility with the original vim-minisnip, only improves it.
+It does not break compatibility with the [original vim-minisnip](https://github.com/KeyboardFire/vim-minisnip], only improves it.

                _       _           _
      _ __ ___ (_)_ __ (_)___ _ __ (_)_ __